4 Halloween Nail Designs Way Too Pretty To Be Scary

-It's officially October, which means if you have yet to put out your Halloween decor, it's definitely the right time to do so.
-Although you shouldn't be heading out to annual costume parties or trick-or-treating due to the pandemic, there are still safe ways you can celebrate October 31.
-One of your options is to take a break from your fall manicure and apply some Halloween nail art onto your fingers.
+Halloween is this week, which means you have less than seven days to enjoy the best parts of the spooky season.
+Although you might not be heading out to annual costume parties or trick-or-treating due to the pandemic, there are still safe ways you can celebrate October 31.
+One of your options is to take a break from your fall manicure and apply some Halloween nail art to your fingers.
 You can do any of these options at home or get it done by your nail technician, but just make sure you wear your face mask if you choose the latter.
-While each one we included is different, the majority of them require the same basic color scheme for polishes.
+Although each one we included is different, the majority of them require the same basic color scheme for polishes.
 We included our favorite designs, plus the best polishes to get the same look.
 (And don't forget to check out how you can safely remove your manicure when you want to change it up.)
 Here are four stunning options for your festive Halloween nails.

 Halloween Nail Designs